TamsinHuggins/chord_scraping_2/README.md

 This is a collaborative project is in progress.
 So far, chord data, lyric data, and song metadata for the most popular 4955 songs on UltimateGuitar.com have been scraped, ready for analysis.

+## Components of this project
-### Features
+### The webscraper
-* Scrapes song lyrics, chords, and additional song information.
+* Scrapes song lyrics, chords, and additional song information from over 4000 songs on UltimateGuitar.com.
 * Batches the scraping process into groups of ~1000 songs.
-*Stores the scraped data in pickle files for easy retrieval and analysis.
+* Stores the scraped data in pickle files for easy retrieval and analysis.

-### How it Works
-The scraper uses Python's Requests, Selenium and BeautifulSoup libraries to send HTTP requests to UltimateGuitar.com and parse the HTML of the song pages.
-It uses regular expressions to extract the lyrics and chords from the page content.

-### Usage
+### The analysis
-To run the scraper, simply execute the cleaning1.py script.
-This will start the scraping process.
-The script will print progress updates to the console as it completes each batch of 1000 songs.

-The scraped data is stored in a pickle file in the scraped directory.
-Each batch of 1000 songs is stored in a separate file.
-The files are named chords_songs_0-999.pkl, chords_songs_1000-1999.pkl, etc.
+#### Chord-only analysis
+* Regexes are used to extract just the chord information from chord + lyric files.
+* [Word2Vec] (https://www.tensorflow.org/text/tutorials/word2vec) is used to characterise chords based on their context. (in progress)

+#### Lyric-chord association
+* Chords are mapped to the lyrics which are sung while that chord is played (in progress)

+## Technologies and skills used
+* Webscraping using Requests, Selenium and BeautifulSoup Python libraries.
+* Textual data wrangling and cleaning with use of regexes, Python re library.
+* Natural language processing (NLP) techniques to preprocess and analyse chords and lyrics.
+* Deep learning using TensorFlow's Word2Vec method.
+* Project management using Asana to delegate and track tasks.
+* Collaboration and teamwork: Tamsin and Roshani held regular in-person meetings to plan and execute the project.

 ### Requirements
 * Python 3